-Causal Link and Synopsis of Main Aspects
+Causal link and Synopsis of main aspects

-The actual cause of the losses experienced by the Complainant cannot just be attributed to the under-performance of the investments as a result of general market and investment risks and/or the issues alleged against one of the structured note providers, as MPM has inter alia suggested in these proceedings.
+The actual cause of the losses experienced by the Complainants on their respective accounts within the Retirement Scheme cannot just be attributed to the underperformance of the investments as a result of general market and investment risks and/or the issues alleged against one of the structured note providers, as MPM has inter alia suggested in these proceedings.

-There is sufficient and convincing evidence of deficiencies on the part of MPM in the undertaking of its obligations and duties as Trustee and Retirement Scheme Administrator of the Scheme as amply highlighted above which, at the very least, impinge on the diligence it was required and reasonably expected to be exercised in such roles.
+There is sufficient and convincing evidence of deficiencies on the part of MPM in the undertaking of its obligations and duties as Trustee and Retirement Scheme Administrator of the Scheme as amply highlighted above which, at the very least, impinge on the diligence it was required and reasonably expected to exercise in such roles.